 Italians have long been travellers; from the Romans off to conquer the world, Venetian merchants in search of goods and fortune, Marco Polo and Columbus on the hunt for new lands, and mass emigres in search of wealth.

-And where Italians travel, their food goes too.
+And where ever Italians travel, their food goes with them.

 There is evidence that the Romans brought a variety of new foods to Britain, livening up our BC diet with garlic, onions, shallots, leeks, cabbages, peas, celery, turnips, radishes and asparagus, as well as rosemary, thyme, bay, basil and mint; as well as a fair few gallons of red wine.
 These are popular foods that are used almost daily by us today, so we have to thank the Romans for that one!

 We now think of Romans tucking into feasts and wine with Latin brio – it was already part of their identity.
 In Britain, however, we went on to use these new ingredients in our own traditional ways, adding them to dull stews and broths.
 Not as exciting as you thought, right?

 What we now think of as Italian staples – pasta, pizza, risotto, ice cream – didn’t even become popular in Italy until much later.
 Some say Marco Polo brought pasta back from China, but this is disputed.
 You can find out about Italian pasta’s history by reading one of our previous blog posts!
 You’ll find out that pasta had been growing in popularity in Italy from the early 13th century onwards.

 Since the fall of the Roman Empire, when Italy became a collection of autonomous regions, those regions have partly defined themselves with food.
 Fierce pride about each regional specialty has led to the production and promotion of some wonderful dishes, many of which have found their way around the world.
 Ever since the Italian Unification in 1861, these regions retained their identities with culinary specialities.

 Emigration of Italian Food